Skedulo/tech-test-frontend/src/question-two/INSTRUCTIONS.md

 Note: While it would be better to have the server expose an endpoint that provides all this data in a nice format, we want to see what you do when given data from a couple of different sources.

 Note: We have provided a `service` prop to the component that is defined in /src/service/DataService.js.
 It has access to a graphql client and a http request library.
 If you wish to fetch data from the server we suggest you do it from there.

+### What we're looking for

+The goal of Question 2 is to see how our candidates reason the merging of multiple endpoints and produce a clean code solution.
+Our primary view will be on code readability and any performance compromises made.
+Including some testing would be beneficial as well as it would create an opportunity to iterate through the solution while trying to find a solution that is clear.